cambridge-ceu/csd3/systems/software.md

 invoked by `sbatch`.
 To embed SLURM call in a bash script, one can use `sbatch --wait <SLURM scripts>`.
 SLURM scripts can also be inside the Bash counterpart.

+### Temporary directory

-As with Cardio, it is helpful to set a temporary directory, i.e.,
+It the example script above, the following statement sets a temporary directory, i.e.,

 ```bash
 export TMPDIR=/rds/user/$USER/hpc-work/
 ```

+Although it is less apparent with a single, SLURM jobs tend to use large temporary space which can easily be beyond the system default.

 ### Neither `parallel` nor SLURM